super-eva/hydeout/_posts/2020-03-07-Interaction.md

 > The word “modal” means that the visitor can’t interact with the rest of the page, press other buttons, etc.
 > until they have dealt with the window.
 In this case – until they press “OK”.

+Note: The call to alert does not return a value.
+Or, in other words, it returns `undefined`.

 2. `prompt` - shows a modal window with a text message, an input field for the visitor, and the buttons OK/Cancel.
 ```js